Colette Sexton, news correspondent at The Sunday Business Post, on how to scrape back some cash from the expensive business of parenting.

 Parents are entitled to claim tax relief for medical expenses paid for their children and other dependents.
 Tax relief is granted at a rate of 20 per cent.
 Common items on which tax relief can be claimed include doctor visits, prescriptions, hospital treatment, speech and language therapy, qualifying dental, such as orthodontic treatment.
 Nursing home fees paid also come under the medical expenses tax relief heading.

-“An important point to note is that Revenue will grant tax relief during the tax year in question provided the individual paying the expenses makes contact with Revenue to request this arrangement,” Lisa said.
+“An important point to note is that Revenue will grant tax relief during the tax year in question, in respect of nursing home fees, provided the individual paying the expenses makes contact with Revenue to request this arrangement,” Lisa said.
 “This should ease the cash flow burden for families paying these expenses as relief would be granted to them in real time as opposed to having to wait until the end of the year to claim the relief.”

 Medical Insurance Tax Credit